Margaret Bryan Davis: Career

 After her postdoctoral positions at Caltech and Yale, Davis joined the botany department at the University of Michigan in 1961 as a research associate.
 In 1964 she became an associate research biologist at the university's Great Lakes Research Division, and in 1966 she was appointed an associate professor of zoology.
 In 1970, she was promoted to full professor.
 In 1973 Davis returned to Yale to serve as a professor of biology, where she worked until 1976.
 In 1976, she became a professor and head of the Department of Ecology, Evolution and Behavior at the University of Minnesota.
-In 1982, she was appointed Regents Professor of Ecology and was a Regents Professor Emeritus in the Department of Ecology, Evolution, and Behavior.
+In 1982, she was appointed Regents Professor of Ecology and was made Regents Professor Emeritus in the Department of Ecology, Evolution, and Behavior upon retirement.

-Her 1963 paper, "On the Theory of Pollen Analysis", greatly impacted the study of pollen records and their interpretation and led to studies of how well the distribution of a species' pollen reflects the population numbers of the trees that produced it.
-Her later research mapping the migration of tree species illustrated the differential timing and directions of movement for species during the past 14,000 years in North America.
+Her 1963 paper, "On the Theory of Pollen Analysis", greatly impacted the study of pollen records and their interpretation and led to studies of how well the distribution of a species' pollen reflects the population numbers and spatial distribution of the trees that produced it.
+Her later research mapping the migration of tree species illustrated the differential timing and directions of movement of species during the past 14,000 years in eastern North America.
 This work has been influential in predicting the migration of tree species that may result from global climate changes.
 She also hypothesized that disease caused the decline in hemlock populations about 5,300 years ago in the northeastern US.
 Starting in the 1980s while at the University of Minnesota, Davis studied long-term forest dynamics of forest communities at the Sylvania Wilderness in the Upper Peninsula of Michigan.
 These old growth forests contain a mosaic of sugar maple and hemlock stands.
 She and her graduate students studied the fossil pollen throughout the forest.
 Their detailed analyses allowed them to trace local variation in forest composition through time and to see how disturbances such as windstorms and fire relate to changes in the forest.